-After clicking Update now, the download will begin.
+After clicking Check for updates, the download will begin.
 A download progress bar and remaining time to download will be displayed.
 To interrupt the update, click Cancel update.

-Under normal circumstances the message Update is not necessary - the virus signature database is up to date will appear in the Update window.
-If this is not the case, the program is out of date and more vulnerable to infection.
-Please update the virus signature database as soon as possible.
+Under normal circumstances, you can see the green check mark in the Update window indicating that program is up to date.
+If this is not the case, the program is out of date and is more vulnerable to infection.
+Please update modules as soon as possible.